LernAppGruppe6/LernApp/backend/git_helper.md

 Now your current branch is also updated!
 3. Create your own Branch git branch new_branch or use the gitDesktop
 4. If you have finished your work you have to commit your branch into the repo by using git Desktop.
-Then you have to create a merge request by clicking on the button "create merge request".
+Then you have to create a "pull request" by clicking on the button "create pull request".
 5. Now everyone can see your merge request on github and can comment there.
 If there are no problems with the commit you can merge your branch into the repo.